HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-bacnet.md

 ## Updating a BACnet/IP definition

-1. Go to *Settings → BACnet/IP Definitions → Edit.*
+1. Go to *Settings → Definitions → BACnet/IP Definitions → Edit.*
 2. Update values from the *Overview* or *Numeric Sensors* tab as required, and save your changes.

 A success message will appear for each change, and the current page will reload to reflect the change.